pilarnavarro/koster_data_management/README.md

-# Koster Seafloor Observatory - Data management
+# KSO - Data management

 The Koster Seafloor Observatory is an open-source, citizen science and machine learning approach to analyse subsea movies.